gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 https://www.youtube.com/watch?v=qmcclQ7UPLk

 For current web professionals, Marcy livestreamed a session on making websites that everyone can access and use.
-In her tutorial, you’ll learn the fundamentals of building a Gatsby site with web accessibility in mind, from the basics to more advanced techniques and requirements.
+In her tutorial, you'll learn the fundamentals of building a Gatsby site with web accessibility in mind, from the basics to more advanced techniques and requirements.
 You’ll get a tour of how to build and test inclusively with HTML, CSS, and JavaScript as applied in a Gatsby site.

 ### Gatsby Community Kudos